kurobeats/unforgiving-blacklist/README.md

 # unforgiving-blacklist
-This is a pretty unforgiving blacklist of marketing email address for various software vendors.
+This is a pretty unforgiving blacklist of marketing email addresses for various software vendors.